wjconaway/Project-One/README.md

 Technical Requirements

-• The back-end system was connected to a Postgres database
+- The back-end system was connected to a Postgres database

-• The backend also used Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint
+- The backend also used Javalin technology for processing incoming HTTP requests and providing an appropriate HTTP response for each endpoint

-• The front-end view I used HTML, CSS, and JavaScript
+- The front-end view I used HTML, CSS, and JavaScript

-• Multi-page application that used the Fetch API to call server-side (backend) components
+- Multi-page application that used the Fetch API to call server-side (backend) components

-• Upload for documents or images for receipts was included
+- Upload for documents or images for receipts was included

-• Logging using Logback was also utilized
+- Logging using Logback was also utilized

+- Cucumber was also another technology for testing I used

-• Unit testing code coverage using JUnit 5 for the Service layer
+- Unit testing code coverage using JUnit 5 for the Service layer

-• Selenium tests for major functionalities such as logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement accomplished
+- Selenium tests for major functionalities such as logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement accomplished